Inside the secretive, long-term collaboration between Sonos and Ikea

 The first Symfonisk product is a $100 “bookshelf” speaker.
 Most bookshelf speakers are really just small speakers that are meant to fit on a bookshelf.
 The Symfonisk bookshelf is a functioning bookshelf—it actually mounts to your wall and supports 6.6 pounds of additional weight, and its bracket design can be directly incorporated into other Ikea storage solutions like the Kallax, Bestå, and Eket cabinets.

 The second Symfonisk product is a $180 speaker-turned-lamp.
-It’s a 360-degree speaker that’s similar to Sonos’s own Play:1 in terms of its audio engineering—except that it’s also a functioning lamp.
+It’s a round speaker that’s similar to Sonos’s own Play:1 in terms of its audio engineering—except that it’s also a functioning lamp.

 Ikea has been trying to crack the code of the smart home since it began working in this space in 2012, when it launched its first tech line, called “Home Smart.”
 In 2015, Ikea debuted bedside tables with built-in wireless chargers for phones.
 “We did that on insights that 95% of people have their mobile phones charging on their bedside tables at night,” says Björn Block, business leader, Ikea Home Smart.
 The company also delved into smart lighting, creating some pretty provocative (if not always reliable, in my testing) connected LED bulbs that could dim or light up automatically.